- On a high-level, the permissions are divided into two parts:

 - Active Directory Authentification via Database

-If the processing database supports AD authentification via Kerberos, users can be created to use this mechanism.
+If the processing database supports AD authentification via Kerberos or NTLM, users can be created to use this mechanism.
 This process has currently been tested to work with MSSQL.
-First you have to assure that the the Docker stack has the DNS entries of the domain and is not prohibited to access the Kerberos Distribution Center (usually the Domain Controllers) by some firewall rules.
+For Kerberos authentication, you first have to assure that the the Docker stack has the DNS entries of the domain and is not prohibited to access the Kerberos Distribution Center (usually the Domain Controllers) by some firewall rules.

-For MSSQL, in the docker-compose core configuration, a seperate environment variable callled
+For MSSQL, in the docker-compose core configuration, a seperate environment variable called

-CLIENT_DB_CONNECTIONSTRING_USER_AUTHENTICATIONhas to be defined, that has integrated security and kerberos enabled. (e.g.
+CLIENT_DB_CONNECTIONSTRING_USER_AUTHENTICATIONhas to be defined, that has integrated security and kerberos or NTLM enabled.

-integratedSecurity=true;authenticationScheme=JavaKerberos;) This string is only used during login to authorize the user.
+This connection string is only used during login to authorize the user.

 Then, each users allowed to login into Datavault Builder must be created with the flag